uilianries/imgui/Frequently-Asked-Questions.md

 ### Q: How can I tell whether to dispatch mouse/keyboard to Dear ImGui or to my application?

-You can read the 'io.WantCaptureMouse', 'io.WantCaptureKeyboard' and 'io.WantTextInput' flags from the ImGuiIO structure.
+You can read the `io.WantCaptureMouse`, `io.WantCaptureKeyboard` and `io.WantTextInput` flags from the ImGuiIO structure.

 e.g. `if (ImGui::GetIO().WantCaptureMouse) { ... }`

-- When 'io.WantCaptureMouse' is set, imgui wants to use your mouse state, and you may want to discard/hide the inputs from the rest of your application.
+- When `io.WantCaptureMouse` is set, imgui wants to use your mouse state, and you may want to discard/hide the inputs from the rest of your application.
-- When 'io.WantCaptureKeyboard' is set, imgui wants to use your keyboard state, and you may want to discard/hide the inputs from the rest of your application.
+- When `io.WantCaptureKeyboard` is set, imgui wants to use your keyboard state, and you may want to discard/hide the inputs from the rest of your application.
-- When 'io.WantTextInput' is set to may want to notify your OS to popup an on-screen keyboard, if available (e.g. on a mobile phone, or console OS).
+- When `io.WantTextInput` is set to may want to notify your OS to popup an on-screen keyboard, if available (e.g. on a mobile phone, or console OS).

-**Note:** You should always pass your mouse/keyboard inputs to imgui, even when the io.WantCaptureXXX flag are set false.
+**Note:** You should always pass your mouse/keyboard inputs to Dear ImGui, even when the io.WantCaptureXXX flag are set false.
  This is because imgui needs to detect that you clicked in the void to unfocus its own windows.

-**Note:** The 'io.WantCaptureMouse' is more accurate that any attempt to "check if the mouse is hovering a window" (don't do that!).
+**Note:** The `io.WantCaptureMouse` is more accurate that any manual attempt to "check if the mouse is hovering a window" (don't do that!).
 It handle mouse dragging correctly (both dragging that started over your application or over an imgui window) and handle e.g. modal windows blocking inputs.
- Those flags are updated by ImGui::NewFrame().
+Those flags are updated by `ImGui::NewFrame()`.
 Preferably read the flags after calling NewFrame() if you can afford it, but reading them before is also perfectly fine, as the bool toggle fairly rarely.
-If you have on a touch device, you might find use for an early call to UpdateHoveredWindowAndCaptureFlags().
+If you have on a touch device, you might find use for an early call to `UpdateHoveredWindowAndCaptureFlags()`.

-**Note:** Text input widget releases focus on "Return KeyDown", so the subsequent "Return KeyUp" event that your application receive will typically have 'io.WantCaptureKeyboard=false'.
+**Note:** Text input widget releases focus on "Return KeyDown", so the subsequent "Return KeyUp" event that your application receive will typically have `io.WantCaptureKeyboard == false`.
 Depending on your application logic it may or not be inconvenient.
 You might want to track which key-downs were targeted for Dear ImGui, e.g. with an array of bool, and filter out the corresponding key-ups.)

+---

+### Q: How can I use this without a mouse, without a keyboard or without a screen? (gamepad, input share, remote display)
+- You can control Dear ImGui with a gamepad.
+Read about navigation in "Using gamepad/keyboard navigation controls".
+(short version: map gamepad inputs into the io.NavInputs[] array + set `io.ConfigFlags |= ImGuiConfigFlags_NavEnableGamepad`).
+- You can share your computer mouse seamlessly with your console/tablet/phone using [Synergy](https://symless.com/synergy) This is the preferred solution for developer productivity.
+In particular, the [micro-synergy-client repository](https://github.com/symless/micro-synergy-client) has simple and portable source code (uSynergy.c/.h) for a small embeddable client that you can use on any platform to connect to your host computer, based on the Synergy 1.x protocol.
+Make sure you download the Synergy 1 server on your computer.
+Console SDK also sometimes provide equivalent tooling or wrapper for Synergy-like protocols.
+- You may also use a third party solution such as [Remote ImGui](https://github.com/JordiRos/remoteimgui) or [imgui-ws](https://github.com/ggerganov/imgui-ws) which sends the vertices to render over the local network, allowing you to use Dear ImGui even on a screen-less machine.
+See Wiki index for most details.
+- For touch inputs, you can increase the hit box of widgets (via the `style.TouchPadding` setting) to accommodate for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimizing for screen real-estate and precision.

 ---